mjclemente/eversigncfc/README.md

 ### Reference Manual for `helpers.create_document`

 This section documents every public method in the `helpers/create_document.cfc` file.
 Unless indicated, all methods are chainable.
+To better understand how these work, you'll want to read the [documentation regarding the Create Document endpoint](https://eversign.com/api/documentation/methods#create-document).

 #### `addField( required struct field )`